Short Answer: No, this is NOT advised.

 2. Increased risk of lightning strike: The cables attract lighting and channel the strike back to the instrument.
 (Which is often where operators will be standing!)

 3. Collecting noisy data and/or damaging the equipment.
 Rain percolating through the near surface may cause enough charge imbalance in the ground to create significant SP noise compared to non-rain days.
-Though most of AGI's hardware is weather-resistant, it is not weather-proof.
+Though most of AGI's hardware is weather-resistant when the connectors are closed, it is not weather-proof.